viveksapkal2793/Snap-Measure/README.md

 ## 🎯 Project Overview

-Snap-Measure accurately calculates the physical dimensions (width and height) of objects placed on an A4 paper.
-The system uses the known dimensions of A4 paper (210 x 297 mm) as a reference to calibrate measurements.
+Snap-Measure accurately calculates the physical dimensions (width and height) of objects using computer vision techniques.
+The system supports multiple measurement methods:

+1. **A4 Paper Reference**: Place objects on an A4 paper (210 x 297 mm) for automatic calibration
+2. **Custom Reference Objects**: Use any object of known dimensions as a reference
+3. **Camera Calibration**: Apply camera calibration for more accurate measurements

 ### Key Features

 - Measure object dimensions in centimeters with good accuracy
 - Works with still images (pre-captured or taken through webcam)
+- Multiple measurement approaches (A4 paper, custom reference object, camera calibration)
+- Error metrics calculation when actual dimensions are provided
 - Uses purely OpenCV-based computer vision techniques
 - Visualizes results with bounding boxes and dimension labels